1. We will go over the details of selling a vacation home with you in detail.

 10. If all works out well then we proceed to the closing phase where you will be asked to sign closing documents which include a final settlement statement.
 You do not have to be in Florida to do this.
 You will be sent the documents by email

 You will most likely require the services of a notary on several of the documents so please make arrangements prior to receiving the final documents to meet with one in advance.
 A lawyer or attorney will not suffice unless they are also a notary.
 You then send a scanned copy of the closing documents to the title company and mail the originals.
 The title company will require the originals to fund but may close on scanned copies.

 12. Proceeds from the sale are sent to the monetary location of your choice usually within 24 hours following delivery of the original documents to title.
 It will be your responsibility to ensure expedient delivery of the originals to the title company so having that set up in advance may expedite your funds.

-15% of the proceeds will be withheld until cleared by FIRPTA so take that into account – especially if you have a mortgage.
+If you are a foreign national seller 15% of the proceeds may be withheld until cleared by FIRPTA so take that into account – especially if you have a mortgage.
 You may have to bring cash to close if the proceeds are less than the payoff plus the 15% withholding.

 The offer cycle is dependent of the market and the price, my marketing is as aggressive as any in the Orlando vacation home market so the only thing that may stop your property from selling quickly is the asking price.

 The general sales cycle from offer to close is about 5 weeks, maybe a little more if the sale is financed, less if cash.